Andonome/config/README.md

 # TeXnical Details

-This thing's handled as a submodule in the other documments, so changing it will change all BIND books.
+This thing's handled as a submodule in the other documents, so changing it will change all BIND books.
 Any changes to the master branch should be tested in the `core` and `aif` projects first.

 And when pulling, remember to do: